WageCalculator

 How does QLD public service pay compare to NSW and WA?

-QLD AO5–6 salaries ($96,000–$126,000) are broadly comparable to NSW Clerk Grade 5/6 and WA Level 5–6.
-Western Australia has recently offered higher increases (4% in 2025 vs QLD's 3%), narrowing the gap at senior levels.
-All three states offer the standard 12% superannuation.
-Brisbane's lower cost of living compared to Sydney and Perth makes QLD salaries comparatively competitive in real purchasing power terms.
+Queensland administrative stream Levels 5–6 ($104,721–$127,940) are broadly comparable to NSW Clerk Grade 5/6 and WA Level 5–6.
+Western Australia’s current Schedule 2 table is slightly higher at the top end of Level 6, while all three jurisdictions use the standard 12% superannuation setting.
+Brisbane’s lower cost of living compared to Sydney and Perth can still make Queensland salaries feel competitive in real purchasing-power terms.